 During the first millennium BC, the city was Lydian then Persian before his submitting without a fight to Alexander the Great.
 Then, under Seleucid rule and the kingdom of Pergamum, it became Roman.
 It owned the largest stadium in Asia Minor:

-According to ancient mythology, the city was founded after the Trojan War by legendary heroes Kalchas and Mopsos.
-The excavations of the courtyard behind the main gate of the city, reveal, on the base of statues, the names of these two heroes.
+According to ancient mythology, the town was founded after the Trojan War by the legendaries heroes Kalchas and Mopsos.
+The excavations of the courtyard behind the main gate of the city, reveal, on the base of statues, the names of those two heroes.

 Two versions of this treaty have been found, dating from the second half of the 2nd millennium.
 They clearly show that the Kingdom of Tarhuntassa was to the east of the border river.
-And the city of Parha then appears as belonging to the country of Lukka.
+And Parha then appears as belonging to the country of Lukka.